How to Fix ERR_CONNECTION_RESET Error?

 5. Restart your computer and check if the issue has been resolved.

 By clearing out old configurations that may have been changed by software or become corrupted, this process reinstates all your network-related settings to their default state.
-This makes sure that any previous errors or misconfigurations no longer interfere with your ability to connect to websites, potentially resolving the error.
+This ensures that any previous errors or misconfigurations no longer interfere with your ability to connect to websites, potentially resolving the error.

 2. Type the following commands one by one to reset your network settings.